Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Details on the calculation of , , , and from DMFT

-The temperature dependence of extracted $\xi$ and their uncertainty is plotted in panel (c) of Fig.~\ref{fig:OP_xi_extraction}.
-As expected from GL theory, the coherence length diverges towards the critical temperature \Tc and decays to a finite value $\xi_0$ for $T\to0$.
-By fitting Eq. (\ref{eq:coherence_length}) to the data, we can extract the coherence length $\xi_0$ and also obtain a value for the critical temperature $T_{\mathrm{c}}$.
-We discuss the importance of extracting $\Tc$ this way in Sec. \ref{sec:Mott_proximity_region}.
+The temperature dependence of extracted $\xi(T)$ and their uncertainty is plotted in panel c of Figure~\ref{fig:OP_xi_extraction}.
+As expected from GL theory, the correlation length diverges towards the critical temperature $T_{\mathrm{c}}$ and decays to a finite value $\xi_0$ for $T\to0$.
+By fitting Eq.~(\ref{eq:coherence_length}) to the data, we can extract the coherence length $\xi_0$ and also obtain a value for the critical temperature $T_{\mathrm{c}}$.
+We discuss the utility of extracting $T_{\mathrm{c}}$ this way in Note \ref{sec:Mott_proximity_region}.